cs421sp25-homework/team-06/README.md

 npm start
 #run the app
 npx react-native run-android

+# or use yarn to run the app
+yarn android
 ```
 This will compile the native part of the project while starting the Metro service in another command line to bundle the JavaScript code in real-time.